-- We recognise various methods of assessing a child's learning and the type of assessment made varies from subject to subject. - Summative assessment occurs three times a year and data is recorded to track individual and cohort progress.
+• We recognise various methods of assessing a child's learning and the type of assessment made varies from subject to subject.

+- Summative assessment occurs three times a year and data is recorded to track individual and cohort progress.
 Class teachers are responsible for giving results to the Assessment Co-ordinator for tracking and analysis. - Formative assessment is on-going.
 Lessons are planned with clear learning objectives and annotated lesson plans record the progress made, measured against the learning objectives.
-Progress is measured against the broad objectives within the National Curriculum and, from this a Teacher Assessment is made. - Individual Pupil Profiles and Assertive Mentoring Files are completed by the class teacher and these are available for the next class teacher.
+Progress is measured against the broad objectives within the National Curriculum and, from this a Teacher Assessment is made. - At the end of each non-core and Science topic, a summative assessment is made combining Teacher Assessment from each lesson and either through a test, a mini quiz or an activity which relates back to the topic's 'Big Question', which completes the topic of work.
+This data is then shared with Subject Leads, allowing them to track progress across year groups and classes, identifying topic trends and areas of strength and weakness. - Individual Pupil records and Assertive Mentoring Files are completed by the class teacher and these are available for the next class teacher.
 They are also passed on to the next school if a child leaves.